gtech-mulearn/WikiSyllabus/src/WikiSyllabus/KTU/2019_Scheme/S6/CSE/HUT 300/3_module3.md

 |4.
 Early adopters help test new products and provide word-of-mouth marketing campaigns.| 4.
 It is suitable mainly for tech products and services.

 ##

+**7. ADMINISTERED PRICING**

+- The term administered pricing is used to denote the price charged by the monopolists.
+- Administered prices are not fixed by the market mechanism
+- In the case of india, Administered price is fixed by the government
+- Example: Price of cooking gas

+  ##